gambettinha/hello-node/README.md

 ###Setting up Vagrant

-If you yet have never run this command downloading precise32 box, run this
+If you yet have downloaded vagrant and downloaded the precise32 box, you can skip this part.

+Make sure you have virtual box instaleed and then install vagrant 1.4.3 from here http://www.vagrantup.com/downloads.html

+Then run

     $ vagrant init precise32 http://files.vagrantup.com/precise32.box

-otherwise run
+    $ vagrant up

-    $ vagrant init
+    $ vagrant destory

+It will download the virtual machine.

 ###Configure Vagrant box

     $ git clone https://github.com/gambettinha/hello-node.git

-Override the Vagrantfile with the one coming from the repository

-    $ cp hello-node/Vagrantfile .
-    $ cp hello-node/bootstrap.sh .

-Then let's start and provision the environment

     $ vagrant up

 It will set up your environment.
 Let's connect into it